yapweijun1996/Codex-v3/README.md

 ### Profile Page

 `profile.html` contains personal account controls.
 The form allows uploading a new avatar and changing the password.
 Submitting the form triggers a modal confirmation built with `openModal` in `main.min.js`.
+The page now loads data from `api/profile.json` to show a profile card with your basic details.